jefmud/flask_starter_project/README.md

 # flask_starter_project
-A flask starter project with user login, registration, administration, and Bootstrap (compatible with Python 2.7.9 and higher)
+A flask starter project with user login, registration, administration, and Bootstrap (compatible with Python 2.7.9 and higher).

+Be careful with library versions because they can get freaked out.
+Play it safe and use virtualenv.

+I reported some issues to Charles Leifer about Peewee (3.0) and Flask-Admin, so you may notice I am using his earlier version of the library for now.

 Requirements (and dependencies)